Ryank90/BackbonePushRouter/README.md

 backbone-pushstate-router
 =========================

-Handle pushstates and jquery event elements in your backbone application together.
+Handle pushstates and jQuery event elements in your backbone application together.